learn-academy-2021-charlie/week-6-assessment-kel-man/interview-questions.md

                `rails g resource` will generate a model, routes, and controller for a new table.
 If one of these already exists, this command will fail.

   Researched answer:
+                As per the Rails Guides, it looks like there is one more generate command that I haven't used before, which is `rails g scaffold`.
+This command accepts the same argument as `model`, but creates much more boilerplate code than model does.
+In particular, it checks for the appropriate directories to negate any errors, then creates all of the necessary files for the new model, including the model itself.
+                This includes the migration, the model, controller, routes, and views for both html.erb and .jbuilder.